jeremenichelli/phena/README.md

 **phena** works similar to basic time based tweening utility, but internally it relies on enqueueing callbacks in the paint thread so it's ideal for scheduling animation jobs.

-This package is not an animation library, and has no intentions to be in the short term, so it won't expose a richful API like other tools out there.
-For now, it just provides the minimum set of options to iterate over value updates, focusing on animation of DOM element.
+This package is not an animation library and has no intentions to become one, so it won't expose a richful API like other tools out there.
+For now, it just provides the minimum set of options to iterate over value updates, focusing on animation of DOM elements.